walle/cc/README.md

 Basically three events stand out.

 * First naive solution, which uses a lot of memory and takes a lot of time.
-* Changing data structure, time goes up a little but memory usage goes.
+* Changing data structure, time goes up a little but memory usage goes down.
 * Using channels to run in parallell makes the time go down.

 ## License